 Many English speakers are unaware of the use of subjunctive verbs.
 Hence, without learning proper French, people can make mistakes understanding subjunctive verbs according to the situation and concepts.

 Object and subject

 French learners often make the mistake of placing the object and subject in the right way.

 People who know English commit errors when they do not differentiate between the English and the French definite articles.

 Mixing retrouver and recontrer

 Retrouver and reconsider mean to find and to meet in French but people mix them together.

 Pendant and pour

 Similarly, people also make the mistake of mixing pendants and pouring.

-If you wish to avoid the above mistakes, you can learn French from ASAP German, Pune.
+If you wish to avoid the above mistakes, you can learn French from Asap German Language Institute in Pune.